 Target Audience: Law Enforcement, Investigator or Crime Scene Technician

 TN POST Certified, Diploma 400 hours of coursework, Bloodstain Pattern Analysis 40-hour certificate, Shooting Incident Reconstruction 40-hour certificate, NFA is recognized by the IAI as providing the necessary training required for crime scene certification.
-New in 2019, LEIC will now be offering Crime Scene Certification as an alternative to IAI certification.
+In addition, LEIC now offers Crime Scene Certification as an alternative to IAI certification.

 There are 400 hours of training per session; 170 hours of in-class work; and 230 hours of field practicum.
 During the course of the 10 weeks, students will be responsible for several educational objectives including, quizzes, tests, case files, research papers, and various other hands-on experiences.
 At the end of the course, students can expect to complete a written post test as well as complete their online portfolio with all demonstrated work submitted into Google Classroom.

 In order to be considered for admission, candidates must be employed by a law enforcement agency.

 With limited capacity for each session, admission to the NFA is highly competitive, and there is a waiting list of applicants for future sessions.
 A recommendation letter from a Chief, Sheriff, or Agency Head is required to be considered for admission to the Academy.
 Applications will be screened and a pool of candidates selected for each session of the Academy.
 Participants are required to remain in-residence in Knoxville for the full 10 weeks.
 Classes are not generally offered on weekends, and thus, participants are free to go home on the weekends if they so choose.

 If you are interested in a particular session, please contact Tim Schade at 865-946-3236 or Jason Jones at 865-946-3235 to confirm availability for the session.
-Once you are confirmed to have a spot in an upcoming session you are to complete an NFA application (supplied by Melanie) and submit.
+Once you are confirmed to have a spot in an upcoming session you are to complete an NFA application and submit.
 Once the selection committee has screened applicants, you will be informed if you have been selected.
 Once selected, you will receive an acceptance packet via email.